How is an MRI used to detect brain tumors?

 Yes, MRI scans can often differentiate between malignant and benign tumors by analyzing the tumor’s shape, size, and the way it interacts with the surrounding tissue.

-Yes, you may need to fast for a certain period of time, avoid certain medications, and remove all metal objects from your body prior to the scan.
+Yes, you may need to fast for a specific period of time, avoid certain medications, and remove all metal objects from your body prior to the scan.

 During an MRI scan, you will be asked to lie still inside the MRI machine, which is a large tube, and you may hear loud noises as the machine works.